NAlbuquerque/Category-Field-for-EE/README.md

 Release Notes
 --------
+1.5.1	(2013-10-2)
+- Bug Fix	- Database error when creating new a new fieldtype

 1.5	(2013-09-30)

 - New		- Added "Hide edit link" option in field settings screen.
 - Improved  - Category group drop down only shows groups which have been assigned to the field's parent channel.

 1.4.5 (2013-06-11)

 - Bug Fix - Compatability with EE 2.7

 1.4.4 (2013-06-06)

 - Improved	- Better keyboard support for drop down select lists.

 1.4.3 (2013-05-10)

 - Update	- Moved JS to footer to follow EE 2.6 guidelines.

 1.4.2 (2013-03-19)